Government plans to ban flavors used in e-cigarettes

 Azar said flavored products could apply for FDA permission to reenter the market.
 But under agency standards, only products that represent a net benefit to the public health can win FDA clearance.

-Azar said the administration would allow tobacco-flavored e-cigarettes to remain available as an option for adult smokers.
+Azar said the administration would allow tobacco-flavored e-cigarettes to remain available as an option for adult smokers until May 2020, before undergoing their own mandatory FDA review.
 But he said that if children begin using those products, “we will take enforcement action there also.”

 “Finally, the FDA is doing its job,” said Sen. Dick Durbin, D-Ill., who has prodded the agency for months to take action on flavors.